 The most important cleaning procedure in a restaurant is the regular sanitation of the kitchen equipment.
 Bacteria can easily build up on surfaces that are exposed to direct contact with food.
 This includes prep areas, cutting boards, utensils, trash cans, storage areas, etc. Create sanitation procedures for your staff to follow on a daily, weekly, and monthly basis.

 All Tables should Be Clean

 Another aspect of restaurant cleanliness is to ensure that all tables are cleared promptly.
 This is important not just because clean tables are more attractive to customers.
 Dirty dishes and residue should be removed immediately to avoid contact with customers and newly cooked food which could lead to foodborne illnesses.
-Your staff should also thoroughly sanitize other surfaces that customers come into contact with such as bar tops, chairs, and even menus as well as condiment bottles.
+Your staff should also thoroughly clean other surfaces with disinfecting spray that customers come into contact with such as bar tops, chairs, and even menus as well as condiment bottles.

 CHOOSE THE RIGHT CLEANING MATERIALS

 Frequent cleaning and sanitizing all aspects of your facility is necessary to maintain a hygienic restaurant.
 And that is only truly accomplished using the right restaurant cleaning equipment such as soft cloths, disinfectants, brushes, a vacuum, mops, etc. We describe some of the most important below.